Annapurna Circuit Trek

 • Thakali Set: While Dal Bhat Tarkati is mostly in rural areas, Thakali is popular in the Mustang district (after you reach Muktinath).

-• Momos: Not abundantly found in the rural region of the trek but mostly available in the town sections.
+• Momos: Not abundantly found in the rural region of the trek, but mostly available in the town sections.

-• Tibetan bread: Served mostly in your breakfast
+• Tibetan bread: Served mostly at breakfast

 • Toast with Butter/Jam: Available in the ‘bazaar’ (town) areas of the trek